-To apply to the Visitors Program, you must carefully complete and submit the online Application for Admission.
+To apply to the Visitor Program, you must carefully complete and submit the online Application for Admission.

 Applicants must provide information about themselves and the specific research project they propose to pursue at Harvard, letters of recommendation from professors and others who know their work, and transcripts from each university they have attended.
 In addition, each applicant must submit a letter from a Harvard Law School faculty member indicating the faculty member’s willingness to supervise the proposed research project.

 English language proficiency is essential for Visitors to ensure the most beneficial and efficient use of time at Harvard Law School.
 All applicants from non-English-speaking countries who did not do their basic legal education entirely in the English language must take the TOEFL (Test of English as a Foreign Language) within two years prior to submitting their applications.
-The Graduate Program requires a minimum total score of 100 (with a score of at least 25 for each of the 4 subsections) on the Internet-based test (IBT), or a score of 600 or better on the paper-based test (PBT) (with a minimum score of 60 for each of the three subsections and a score of at least 5.0 on the TWE).
+The Graduate Program requires a minimum total score of 100 (with a score of at least 25 for each of the 4 subsections) on the Internet-based test (IBT).
 To ensure that your TOEFL score reaches the Harvard Law School Graduate Program Admissions Office, please use the following reporting code – Institution code: 3457.
 We will accept scores from the TOEFL iBT® Home Edition, but reserve the right to condition admission on an in-person test.
 We do not accept MyBest™ TOEFL score reports or the TOEFL Essentials™ test.

-Applicants with at least two consecutive years of full-time university education conducted entirely in English may request a waiver of the TOEFL when submitting an online application.
-Such waivers are not automatic and are granted at the sole discretion of the Committee on Graduate Studies, whose decision is final.
+Applicants with at least two consecutive years of full-time university education conducted entirely in English may request a waiver of the TOEFL requirement; however, such waivers are very rarely granted and subject to the sole discretion of the Committee on Graduate Studies, whose decision is final.